-If you are a Wisconsin employee over the age of 40, you may have valuable experience that can help your company’s interests.
+If you are an Indiana employee over the age of 40, you may have valuable experience that can help your company’s interests.
 However, organizations often prefer inexperienced, younger employees, and take steps that remove older workers from their jobs.

 According to the U.S. Equal Employment Opportunity Commission, federal law prohibits age discrimination in employment.

 Congress passed the Age Discrimination Employment Act in 1967.
 Since then, age is a protected characteristic in companies with 20 or more employees.
 This means that your employer cannot discriminate in any portion of your employment based on age and encompasses promotions, work assignments, hiring and firing.
 Companies that discriminate frequently use creative excuses or couch it in inventive rationalizations.

 Employers often make assumptions that older employees cannot adapt, are less innovative and have fewer qualifications than their younger colleagues.
 As a result of these stereotypes, you can lose out on jobs, raises and promotions.
 Ageism may show up in several ways in the workplace.